 The critics were often ecstatic, with the somewhat annoying exception from part of the English press.
 The Times was systematically negative, both out of anti-Americanism and frustration at the fall of two of its deep-rooted prejudices: chamber music does not attract audiences; and three great soloists are unable to form a coherent trio.
 Trapp, who knew his compatriots well, was convinced that some English critics reproached Istomin, Stern and Rose for being too self-confident at the press conferences.
 He imagined their inner thoughts: “It’s for us to judge, not you.
 You presume too much, and you are not quite as good as you think”.
 Two critics were particularly negative towards Istomin, in retaliation.
 They were members of the committee which had awarded Istomin the Harriet Cohen Award for the best recital of the season.
 It was a unique privilege for an American pianist, but Istomin had not made the effort to come and receive his Award in person and he had not shown the gratitude they expected.

 The final outcome of the great challenge proved to be extremely positive!
 The publication of the box set of the complete Trios was a huge success all over the world.
 It was awarded many prizes, including a Grammy Award.
 Istomin appeared to be at the top of his artistry and repeatedly received the compliments that mattered most to him, from musicians and connoisseurs.
-As usual, he did not want to indulge in blissful satisfaction and refused to be ecstatic about the audience’s sudden passion for chamber music: “We’re just the coffee-table Trio”.
+As usual, he preferred not to indulge in blissful satisfaction and refused to be wax ecstatic over the audience’s sudden passion for chamber music: “We’re just the coffee-table Trio”.
 It was certainly true that the media and the public were more motivated by the curiosity of seeing three stars together than by a love for chamber music.
 But it is also true that this event, and all the media attention that went with it, helped to introduce many people to chamber music.
 It was a wonderful achievement for all three of them, and the last word can be left to Isaac Stern: “The musical concept repays you for any sacrifice of ego.
 The recompense is the finality of involvement in music at the highest level – and exaltation you can touch.
 I have been excited and uplifted and ennobled -although that’s a pretentious word – by performances.
 Yes, we have to compromise, but when you play music like this, in the final analysis you play it for yourself.
 I could have had an easier six months, with more remuneration and personal glory, but I didn’t wish it.
 The Beethoven cycle was a reaffirmation of a belief in music, and this needs restating from time to time.”